 Only a small portion of the energy used globally comes from renewable energy sources.
 In 2016, only around 24 % of the world's energy including transportation and electricity came from renewable energy sources.
-The figure below gives the breakdown of electricity generated through different renewable energy sources in 2015.
+Figure 15: World Renewable Energy (Electricity) Mix in 201522 gives the breakdown of electricity generated through different renewable energy sources in 2015.